orbeon/orbeon-forms-doc/Form-Builder-~-Formulas-~-Examples.md

 * The standard `string-length()` function returns the length of its argument
 * The `<=` or `lt` comparator means "lower than or equal to"

-## Set the value of a field from a URL parameter only if it exists
+## Set the value of a field from a URL parameter

-Scenario: Set the value of a field from a URL parameter only if it exists.
+Scenario: We want to set the value of a field from a URL parameter, but only if that parameter exists.
+If it doesn't, we want to leave the value of the field as it is.

 ```ruby
 (xxf:get-request-parameter('Eval-Status'), .)[1]